GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Using the Debugger

-### Enabling the application for the Cloud Debugger

-First you need to connect your Github repository to the Google Cloud Source Repository so that the Cloud Debugger can see your source code.
-This happens inside a web browser.

 ### Setting up a Cloud Debug Configuration

-This is done inside IDEA.

-1. Set up a new Java project from the Github repository you cloned.
+1. Inside IDEA, set up a new Java project from the Github repository you cloned.
    In the "Welcome to IntelliJ IDEA" window, pick "Import Project" and choose the pom.xml file.